Anukul-Kumar-Singh/Anukul-Kumar-Singh/README.md

 :mortar_board:  I am a graduate student for MS in Business Analytics at University of Texas, Austin.

-I have been a data professional for 5 years.
+:computer: I have been a data professional for 5 years.

-I like understanding consumer's behavioral patterns using data
+:ledger: I like understanding consumer's behavioral patterns using data

-I am looking for opportunities in Data Science/Analytics.
+:necktie: I am looking for opportunities in Data Science/Analytics.

-I am a Registered Yoga Teacher with the yoga Alliance of USA.
+:bike: I am a Registered Yoga Teacher with the yoga Alliance of USA.

-I am classically trained in Jazz and Classical Ballet.
+:dancers: I am classically trained in Jazz and Classical Ballet.

 Podcast : https://anchor.fm/late-night-rants